Privacy Policy for Script Sentinel

 When you use the public scanner on our website, we process the URL you submit, run a server-side browser scan, and generate scan artifacts such as the discovered origin, scanned pages, resource URLs, warnings, directives, a recommended CSP, and related score output.
 For some public scans, the artifact may also include a page snapshot used in the UI.

-Because Script Sentinel performs a real browser scan, the website you ask us to scan and the resources that site loads may receive requests from our scanning infrastructure as part of the scan.
+Because Script Sentinel loads pages in a server-side Chrome browser, the website you ask us to scan and the resources that site loads may receive requests from our scanning infrastructure as part of the scan.
 If you do not want a site to receive such a request from Script Sentinel, do not submit that URL for scanning.

 3.1 Anonymous Session Data